-- 1. the reduction of greenhouse gas emissions5; - the advancement of efficiency in the use of natural resources: - the protection or enhancement of the natural environment; - 4. the protection or enhancement of biodiversity; - 5. the promotion of environmental sustainability.
+- 1. the reduction of greenhouse gas emissions;6 - the advancement of efficiency in the use of natural resources; - 3. the protection or enhancement of the natural environment; - 4. the protection or enhancement of biodiversity; - 5. the promotion of environmental sustainability.

-In this Policy, 'green impact' refers to the quantitative and qualitative contributions to the Green Purposes of each project into which GIG invests.
-See page 3 for more details on how activities can contribute to our Green Purposes.
+In this Policy, we define 'green impact' as quantitative and qualitative contributions to the Green Purposes.
+See page 3 for more details on how activities can contribute to the Green Purposes.

-In considering whether or not a GIG loan, investment or activity will align with this Principle, we will:
+In considering whether or not a relevant green investment or activity will align with this Principle, we will:

-- screen the potential for the activity to contribute positively to each individual Green Purpose; - evaluate the risk of the activity not contributing positively to one or more Green Purposes;

-- consider the extent to which loans or investment appear likely to have each of the relevant attributes described under Principle 4 (Clear and firm investment criteria); and - for loans or investment, apply the principles of evaluation set out under Principle 5 (Robust green impact evaluation).
+- screen the potential for the activity to contribute positively to each individual Green Purpose; - evaluate the risk of the activity not contributing positively to one or more Green Purposes; - consider the extent to which relevant green investments appear likely to have each of the relevant attributes described under Principle 4 (Clear and firm investment criteria); and - for relevant green investments, apply the principles of evaluation set out under Principle 5 (Robust green impact evaluation).